aymerick/kowa/README.md

 The server is now waiting for API requests on port `35830` and serves generated sites on port `48910`.

+## Configuration file

+If you want to get rid of passing flags to `kowa` commands, just create a `$HOME/.kowa/config.toml` config file, with [TomML](https://github.com/toml-lang/toml) syntax like that:

+  upload_dir = "/path/to/kowa-client/public/upload"
+  serve_output = true

+Now, you can start the server without flags:

+    $ ./kowa server

 ## Development workflow

 When you change server code, you have to rebuild it with `go build` and restart it.